 As we have said before, extracurricular activities have come to define what college admissions officials say they look for in a high school student when they conduct a "Holistic Profile" evaluation.
-Holistic in this sense refers to both academic performance and to activities which begin when the last class of the school day ends.
+Holistic in this sense refers to both academic performances and to activities that begin when the last class of the school day ends.

 How Many Extracurricular Activities?There's obviously no right or wrong answer here but any number greater than four becomes automatically suspicious.

 A meaningful extracurricular activity for the purpose of college admissions is a pursuit where the student is so passionate about the activity that it draws the student to it, much like a magnet draws a piece of wrought iron.
 It's something that the student thoroughly enjoys, loses all sense of time in doing and does not mind any associated heavy lifting if such effort is required.
 It's what the student is most comfortable talking about, the most comfortable reading and knowing more about.
 It's what defines the student.